Nowadays, the menu at your local cafe is packed with delicious options– each providing its own flavor profile, temperature variation, and mouthfeel.

 - Cortado is a perfect option for those who don’t like to have milk in their coffee.

 - Cortados are not as popular as other espresso drinks like cappuccino, latte, and macchiato.

 - Cortados can be more bitter and acidic than cappuccino

-Cortado drinks could be sweetened with chocolate syrup, caramel sauce, or any other toppings if you wish to experiement.
+To summarize What is Cortado and how to make it, Cortado is a refreshing beverage made with milk and can be sweetened with chocolate syrup, caramel sauce, or any other toppings if you wish to experiement.
 You could paint the cup with the desired toppings for a better flavor experience.

 Voila!
-Now you have everything you need to know about this delightful and offbeat brewing drink!
+Now you have everything you need to know about how to make a cortado delightful and offbeat brewing drink!

 Whether you’re simply curious or are genuinely interested in making one of these in the comfort of your own home, make sure to visit this article so you don’t miss a beat.

 Read out the difference between cortado vs macchiato, cortado vs cappuccino, difference between cortado and latte.